 Are your flare-ups disrupting your day-to-day?
-Your physician can help you find solutions for managing your IBD symptoms.
+Your physician can help you find solutions on how to manage inflammatory bowel disease symptoms.

 If you have inflammatory bowel disease, such as Crohn’s or ulcerative colitis, treatment isn’t one-size-fits-all.
-That’s why it’s important to have care providers who take a whole-body approach to help you manage your IBD symptoms and maintain your quality of life.
+That’s why it’s important to have care providers who take a whole-body approach on how to manage inflammatory bowel disease symptoms and maintain your quality of life.

 “The gut is each person’s unique make-up, and it’s not going to be the same for each person,” said Rebecca Kazanofski, MSN, RN, CNOR, of the Inflammatory Bowel Disease Clinic at Vanderbilt University Medical Center.